jhpyle/docassemble/_docs/initial.md

 code base that is all in one language.

-To obtain such a spreadsheet for a given interview, visit the [Utilities] page and go to the section called [Download an interview phrase translation file].
+To obtain such a spreadsheet for a given interview, visit the [Utilities].

 The `translations` block is only capable of defining translations for blocks that come after the `translations` block.
 Therefore, it is a good practice to make sure that the `translations` block is placed as one of the very first blocks in your interview [YAML] file.

-The [language support] for more information about how to create [multi-lingual interviews].
+For more information about using translation files, read the section [Download an interview phrase translation file].
+See [language support] for more information about how to create [multi-lingual interviews].
 See [question modifiers] for information about the `language` setting of a question.
+See also the [`default language`] block and the [`default language` specifier under `metadata`](#metadata default language).

 # <a name="default screen parts"></a>Default screen parts